Aurathic/Protobuf-C-Example/README.md

 TODO: move these general comments to a new page and provide an example, as promised by the page title.

 Most embedded developers need to compile protobuf-c twice:
-1. they need a copy of protoc-c that runs on their build environment (the build environment is for the machine on which they develop the application.
+1. they need a copy of **protoc-c** that runs on their build environment (the build environment is for the machine on which they develop the application.
-2. they need to have a copy of libprotobuf-c, which is the runtime library, that is compiled for the embedded platform (which we will call the target environment).
+2. they need to have a copy of **libprotobuf-c**, which is the runtime library, that is compiled for the embedded platform (which we will call the target environment).

 For (1), you need to install the main protobuf package, since protoc-c uses its parser and code generator libraries.
-Running 'configure' as usual should be fine.
+Running `configure` as usual should be fine.

-For (2), you can configure with --disable-protoc which means you won't have to build the main protobuf package for the embedded platform (since you don't need to do code gen on the embedded platform).
+For (2), you can configure with `--disable-protoc` which means you won't have to build the main protobuf package for the embedded platform (since you don't need to do code gen on the embedded platform).
 The usual details of cross-compilation for your specific embedded platform apply.
-Sometimes merely providing the name of the platform to configure suffices (as in, ./configure atmel)-- but other environments need a mass of overrides like CC=atmel-cc LD=atmel-ld.
+Sometimes merely providing the name of the platform to configure suffices (as in, `./configure atmel`)-- but other environments need a mass of overrides like `CC=atmel-cc LD=atmel-ld`.

-If embedded developers do not modify the .proto files, then then all they really need are the generated .pb-c.ch files, and then they can skip (1).
+If embedded developers do not modify the `.proto` files, then then all they really need are the generated .`pb-c.ch` files, and then they can skip (1).